QuantozTechnology/Nexus.Samples.Broker/readme.md

 The sample application supports crypto buy transactions (with the assumption of manual processing of incoming bank transfers) and crypto sell transactions (with the assumption of manual processing of payouts as bank transfers).

-The sample application as-is should not be used for production purposes, but as a proof-of-concept example or base for further or own development.
-Some changes are required to turn the sample application into a minimal viable and safe production product.
+The sample application and mail service as-is should not be used for production purposes, but as a proof-of-concept example or base for further or own development.
+Some changes are required to turn the sample application and mail service into a minimal viable and safe production product.
 On top of that you can develop all kind of additional customizations.

 ### Minimal adaptation for production
 The sample application has a very simplified model for account management.
 Customers can create accounts, white-list additional addresses, delete accounts and view account details directly in the sample web page without use of a second confirmation method.
 For security and privacy reasons it is advised to at least add a confirmation mail for account creation, white-listing additional addresses and account deletion.
 Also the account info could be send by mail.